 Into the Blues

-Just here at the lazy edge of fall, the daylight passing, the news of the world testing and breaking spirits, I wanted to include an article New Times contributor Lee Woodruff shared with 2nd Tuesday some time back.
+Just here, mid-winter, the daylight still missing, the news of the world testing and breaking spirits, I wanted to include an article New Times contributor Lee Woodruff shared with 2nd Tuesday.

 “During the winter months, when the thermometer hovers below “chilly” and the sky turns metallic, I have to dig a little deeper for my joy.
 This stretch of calendar feels trip-wired for small bombs of worry and valleys of melancholy.
 Going about my day, the blues retreat into the background, like a mist or vapor.
 But at 3:30 AM, they puff up into full-blown fears as fast as a packet of microwave popcorn.